 The Proposal Abstract must provide a short summary (no more than two pages double-spaced) of the proposed project, including names of applicant and partners, project title, purpose of the project (including goal and intended outcome), primary activities for which funds are requested, who will benefit (including geographic area to be served), products and deliverables, and how the applicant will measure progress in completing project goals and objectives.
 Applicants must not summarize past accomplishments in this section.
-The Proposal Abstract, which is to be entered into a text box in JustGrants, will not be scored but is used throughout the review process.
+The Proposal Abstract, which is to be entered into a text box in JustGrants, will be scored.
+The total point value for the proposal abstract is 5 points.